Barhemsys Frequently Asked Questions

 Have an Eagle Pharmaceuticals Representative Contact Me

 Want to know more about Barhemsys?
-Schedule time to have a conversation with an Eagle Pharmaceuticals representative to learn more about Barhemsys, the first and only proven antiemetic for PONV rescue treatment.
+Connect with an Eagle Pharmaceuticals representative to learn more about Barhemsys, the first and only proven antiemetic for PONV rescue treatment.
 Ask about availability and how to get Barhemsys on formulary at your institution today.

 Indications